RPT Realty (NYSE:RPT) Updates FY 2022 Earnings Guidance

-RPT Realty (NYSE:RPT – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $1.000-$1.050 for the period.
+RPT Realty (NYSE:RPT – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
+The company provided earnings per share guidance of $1.000-$1.050 for the period.
 The company issued revenue guidance of -.

-Several research analysts have weighed in on the company.
-Raymond James dropped their target price on RPT Realty from $16.00 to $15.00 and set an outperform rating on the stock in a research report on Friday, February 18th.
-TheStreet downgraded shares of RPT Realty from a b- rating to a c rating in a research note on Wednesday, February 16th.
-Zacks Investment Research downgraded shares of RPT Realty from a buy rating to a hold rating in a research report on Friday.
-Finally, JPMorgan Chase & Co. reissued a hold rating on shares of RPT Realty in a research note on Wednesday, December 1st.
-Three research analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-According to MarketBeat, RPT Realty currently has an average rating of Buy and a consensus price target of $15.20.
+A number of brokerages recently commented on RPT.
+Raymond James decreased their target price on RPT Realty from $16.00 to $15.00 and set an outperform rating for the company in a research report on Friday, February 18th.
+JPMorgan Chase & Co. reiterated a hold rating on shares of RPT Realty in a research note on Wednesday, December 1st.
+TheStreet downgraded RPT Realty from a b- rating to a c rating in a research note on Wednesday, February 16th.
+Finally, Zacks Investment Research downgraded RPT Realty from a buy rating to a hold rating in a research note on Friday, February 25th.
+Three analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the company presently has an average rating of Buy and an average price target of $15.20.

-The company also recently announced a quarterly dividend, which will be paid on Friday, April 1st.
-Investors of record on Friday, March 18th will be given a $0.13 dividend.
-The ex-dividend date is Thursday, March 17th.
-This represents a $0.52 dividend on an annualized basis and a yield of 3.96%.
-This is a positive change from RPT Realty’s previous quarterly dividend of $0.12.
-RPT Realty’s dividend payout ratio is currently 60.00%.
+The business also recently declared a quarterly dividend, which will be paid on Friday, April 1st.
+Investors of record on Friday, March 18th will be issued a $0.13 dividend.
+This represents a $0.52 dividend on an annualized basis and a dividend yield of 3.86%.
+The ex-dividend date of this dividend is Thursday, March 17th.
+This is a boost from RPT Realty’s previous quarterly dividend of $0.12.
+RPT Realty’s payout ratio is 64.00%.

-Several institutional investors have recently modified their holdings of RPT.
-Credit Suisse AG grew its position in RPT Realty by 2.7% during the fourth quarter.
-Credit Suisse AG now owns 121,349 shares of the real estate investment trust’s stock valued at $1,624,000 after buying an additional 3,134 shares during the period.
-Cubist Systematic Strategies LLC raised its position in RPT Realty by 91.0% during the fourth quarter.
-Cubist Systematic Strategies LLC now owns 115,583 shares of the real estate investment trust’s stock worth $1,547,000 after acquiring an additional 55,071 shares during the period.
-California State Teachers Retirement System lifted its holdings in RPT Realty by 4.4% during the fourth quarter.
-California State Teachers Retirement System now owns 114,665 shares of the real estate investment trust’s stock valued at $1,534,000 after purchasing an additional 4,836 shares in the last quarter.
-Barclays PLC lifted its position in shares of RPT Realty by 28.5% in the fourth quarter.
-Barclays PLC now owns 114,030 shares of the real estate investment trust’s stock valued at $1,526,000 after acquiring an additional 25,282 shares in the last quarter.
-Finally, UBS Group AG grew its holdings in RPT Realty by 96.1% in the 3rd quarter.
-UBS Group AG now owns 104,557 shares of the real estate investment trust’s stock valued at $1,334,000 after buying an additional 51,226 shares in the last quarter.
-93.04% of the stock is owned by hedge funds and other institutional investors.
+Large investors have recently bought and sold shares of the stock.
+Credit Suisse AG raised its holdings in shares of RPT Realty by 2.7% in the 4th quarter.
+Credit Suisse AG now owns 121,349 shares of the real estate investment trust’s stock worth $1,624,000 after purchasing an additional 3,134 shares during the period.
+Cubist Systematic Strategies LLC raised its holdings in shares of RPT Realty by 91.0% in the 4th quarter.
+Cubist Systematic Strategies LLC now owns 115,583 shares of the real estate investment trust’s stock worth $1,547,000 after purchasing an additional 55,071 shares during the period.
+California State Teachers Retirement System raised its holdings in shares of RPT Realty by 4.4% in the 4th quarter.
+California State Teachers Retirement System now owns 114,665 shares of the real estate investment trust’s stock worth $1,534,000 after purchasing an additional 4,836 shares during the period.
+Barclays PLC raised its holdings in shares of RPT Realty by 28.5% in the 4th quarter.
+Barclays PLC now owns 114,030 shares of the real estate investment trust’s stock worth $1,526,000 after purchasing an additional 25,282 shares during the period.
+Finally, UBS Group AG raised its holdings in shares of RPT Realty by 96.1% in the 3rd quarter.
+UBS Group AG now owns 104,557 shares of the real estate investment trust’s stock worth $1,334,000 after purchasing an additional 51,226 shares during the period.
+93.15% of the stock is currently owned by institutional investors.

 RPT Realty Company Profile (Get Rating)